A New Cross-Space Total Variation Regularization Model for Color Image Restoration with Quaternion Blur Operator: Introduction

-A groundbreaking color image regularization is the (global) channel coupling color TV regularization \cite{bc98}, followed by a local version \cite{brc08}.
-These two regularization functionals are based on the RGB color space and couple red, green and blue channels by different norms of TVs on three channels and they can been seen as different norms of vectorial TV of color image.
-A general framework, called collaborative TV \cite{dms16}, incorporates various norms along different dimensions to provide a comprehensive approach to regularization and the considerd norms includes nuclear, Frobenius, and spectral norms.
+A groundbreaking color image regularization is the (global) channel coupling color TV \cite{bc98}, followed by a local version \cite{brc08}.
+These two regularization functionals couple red (R), green (G) and blue (B) channels by different norms of TVs on three channels, that is, norms of vectorial TV of color image in the RGB color space.
+A general framework, called collaborative TV \cite{dms16}, incorporates various norms along different dimensions to provide a comprehensive approach to regularization and the considered norms includes nuclear, Frobenius and spectral norms.
 Recently, Duan et al. \cite{dztg22} proposed a new Beltrami regularization model for color image denoising and an efficient and robust operator splitting method, with regarding color images as manifolds embedded in a five dimensional spatial-chromatic space.
 And a new color elastica model is developed in \cite{ltkg21,ltkg23} by using the Polyakov action and a Laplace--Beltrami operator on color channels.
-These beautiful regularization functionals greatly enriche color image models based on vector representation in one color space.
+These beautiful regularization functionals greatly enriched color image models based on vector representation in one color space.